zhiquanyeo/wpilibj-web-demo/resources/snippets/teleop-drive.md

 ```

 ### Examples
-Copy the line below into the `operatorControl()` method of your `TestRobot` class.
+Copy the line below into the `teleopPeriodic()` method of your `TestRobot` class.
 This will then get called multiple times a second when in teleop mode, and allow you to steer the robot using the gamepad.

 ```java
 teleopDrive(this.gamepad);